Create a launch configuration - Amazon EC2 Auto Scaling

 Important

 You can not call CreateLaunchConfiguration with new Amazon EC2 instance types that are released after December 31, 2022.
 In addition, any new accounts created on or after June 1, 2023 will not have the option to create new launch configurations through the console.
-In the future, new accounts will not be able to create new launch configurations by using the console, API, CLI, and CloudFormation.
+Starting on October 1, 2024, new accounts will not be able to create new launch configurations by using the console, API, CLI, and CloudFormation.
 Migrate to launch templates to ensure that you don’t need to create new launch configurations now or in the future.
 For information about migrating your Auto Scaling groups to launch templates, see Migrate your Auto Scaling groups to launch templates.

 This topic describes how to create a launch configuration.